temporalio/documentation/docs/typescript/clients.md

 ## Note: Child Workflows and External Workflows

-You can only start Child Workflows from within another Workflow, not from a Client.
+You can start Child Workflows only from within another Workflow, not from a Client.

-**Hence the main Child Workflows documentation is on the [Workflow APIs page](/docs/typescript/workflows#child-workflows)**.
+**Hence the main Child Workflows documentation is on the [Workflow APIs](/docs/typescript/workflows#child-workflows) page.**

-A lot of the same concepts about starting, executing and signalling Workflow Executions apply:
+A lot of the same concepts about starting, executing, and signaling Workflow Executions apply:

 ```ts
 // inside Workflow code